rtCamp/rtMedia/readme.txt

 * HTML5 Video Tag Support (with fallback)

 == Upgrade Notice ==

+= 4.6.7 =
+rtMedia 4.6.7 with WordPress 5.8.1 compatibility, enhancement to provide media attachment option for comments and other fixes such as PHP warnings and notices.

 = 4.6.6 =
 rtMedia 4.6.6 with enhancement added for media lightbox and some UI/UX fixes and JS fixes.